The Westford Sportsmen’s Club sporting clays course is open to the public.

 - Dogs must be leashed while on the course

 - Keep our roads accessible for emergency vehicles.
-If there is an on-course incident a sporting clays committee member will take charge of the scene, ensure appropriate care is given while call 911.
+If there is an on-course incident, a sporting clays committee member will take charge of the scene, ensure appropriate care is given and we will call 911.
 We will have someone meet the emergency vehicles at the gate and notes will be generated for future review/s

-- NOTE: Callers must refer to incident as “accidental” to avoid SWAT response
+- NOTE: Callers must refer to incident as “accidental”.
+DO NOT use the word “shooting” to avoid SWAT type response.

-- We often deal with crowds, come early for “squad/time” management purposes
+- We often deal with crowds, come early for “squad/time” assignments

 - Do not leave the parking lot for the course until your squad has been cleared to do so